Ok Paneer! Let’s do this! I’ve never cooked with paneer before, so when a friend offered us some because they had extra, I didn’t hesitate!

 Add the garam masala and stir through.

-Increase the heat and create a thick paste.
+Increase the heat, add a splash of water and create a thick paste.

-When sauce has come together add the spinach and bring to a boil.
+When sauce has come together add the spinach and crumble in the maggi cube (if using), bring to a simmer.

 Reduce heat and let simmer for a few minutes until you have a thick gravy (if it seems too dry add a drop of water).

-Add the paneer and gently stir and warm through, 2-3 minutes.
+Add the paneer, gently stir and warm through, 2-3 minutes.